OmerEfron/friendlines-push-notification/README.md

 # Friendlines - React Native Mobile App

-A social news-sharing app built with React Native and Expo, where users can share short news updates (newsflashes) with their friends and groups.
+A mobile news platform built with React Native and Expo, designed to look and feel like a professional news website.
+Users can write and share headlines with their network in a news-style interface.

 ## Features

-- **User Authentication**: Login/Register with username and email
+- **News Website UI**: Professional news site layout with featured articles and sections
-- **Newsflashes**: Create and share short news updates (180 characters max)
+- **Headline Publishing**: Write and publish news headlines (180 characters max)
-- **Groups**: Share newsflashes with specific groups (Friends, Work, etc.)
+- **News Sections**: Organize content by sections (Friends, Work, etc.)
-- **Friend System**: Add friends by username or email
+- **Journalist Network**: Connect with other journalists by username or email
-- **Real-time Notifications**: In-app notifications when newsflashes are created
+- **Breaking News Alerts**: In-app notifications when headlines are published
-- **User Profiles**: View profiles, edit bio, see stats
+- **Professional Profiles**: View journalist profiles, bio, and published articles
-- **Dark Mode Support**: Automatic theme based on system preference
+- **Dark Mode Support**: News-appropriate dark theme for comfortable reading
-- **File-based Database**: JSON database using AsyncStorage (easy to migrate to real DB)
+- **Offline-First**: JSON database using AsyncStorage for instant access

 ## Getting Started